 Exchange Driver And Trucking Company Information

 Record the truck’s USDOT and trailer numbers, plates, company branding, and the driver’s license and insurance details.
 Avoid debating fault at the scene.
-Seek medical attention right away and contact an attorney early to help secure fragile records and witness contact before they are lost.
+Seek medical attention right away and contact a lawyer early to help secure fragile records and witness contact before they are lost.

 Securing and Preserving Semi‑Truck Accident Evidence Before It Disappears